 Each and every state keeps a record of people’s criminal past.
 These online databases are all linked so you are able to track criminal histories from any other state.
-Go to the Ector County Courthouse and inquire, or check the website.
+Go to the Ector County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and if it was in a totally different state, you may have to pay a fee for a more comprehensive search.

 A criminal records search you will find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include: